yupaulk/JOBS/README.md

 ### Run JOBS
 #### JOBS Step1: cell type weights
+Here, we used Non-negative least squares to estimate cell type weights.
+You can also specify the weights by yourself, e.g. estimated from scRNAseq data or other methods
 ```
 weight <-jobs.nnls.weights(beta,se)
 ```
-You can also specify the weights by yourself, e.g. estimated from scRNAseq data or other methods

 #### JOBS Step2: refine eQTLs edtimation
 ```